allo-protocol/allo-v2/generated-docs/contracts/core/interfaces/IStrategy.md

 function getRecipientStatus(address _recipientId) external view returns (enum IStrategy.RecipientStatus)
 ```

-Getter for the status of a recipient.
+Checks the status of a recipient probably tracked in a mapping, but will depend on the implementation      for example, the OpenSelfRegistration only maps users to bool, and then assumes Accepted for those      since there is no need for Pending or Rejected.